asprenger/rl-experiments/INSTALL_ROBOSCHOOL_OSX.md

         BOOST_PYTHON = -L/usr/local/Cellar/boost-python3/1.67.0/lib -lboost_python36
     endif

-After this patch the Roboschool installation worked.
+After this patch Roboschool could be build and installed.

 Verify that installation is working:

     python -c "import roboschool"

-Here nothing spectacular happens, it should just not raise any Python erros or segmentation fauls.
+Nothing spectacular happens here, it should just not raise any Python errors or segmentation faults.

 Try run one of the examples: